jagdishkumar17/create-react-app-authentication-with-auth0/README.md

-# Sample 01 - Logging In and Gated Content
+# Authentication using auth0 in react js

 This sample demonstrates:

 - Logging in to Auth0 using Redirect Mode
 - Accessing profile information that has been provided in the ID token
-- Gated content.
-The `/profile` route is not accessible without having first logged in
+- The `/dashboard` route is not accessible without having first logged in

 ## Project setup